 Trucks Are Overloaded For A Simple Reason - Money

-An overloaded truck is a danger to everyone on the roads of Central Ohio.
+As truck accident lawyers, we know an overloaded truck is a danger to everyone on the roads of Central Ohio.
 They are far more likely to sustain tire failure.
 Their brakes wear out faster.
 The increased weight makes them more difficult to stop, raising the possibility of dangerous rear-end accidents.
 Overloaded trucks back up traffic by traveling slower uphill and pose a danger to other traffic by traveling faster downhill.
 The cargo of an improperly loaded truck is more likely to shift during transport, making the vehicle more difficult to operate in the event of a traffic emergency and can even result in a rollover.
 So why do trucking companies put the lives of you and your loved ones at risk?

 Trucking companies feel the financial pressure of delivering their cargo on schedule.
 So loading a few extra crates or other cargo onto a truck may not seem like a big deal when it means fulfilling a contract by meeting a deadline.
 Fewer trips by overloading their trucks also means the trucking company can save money on fuel.